 Consider a road trip

-There’s no doubt that that flying can be expensive which is why families should consider taking a road trip.
+There’s no doubt that flying can be expensive which is why families should consider taking a road trip.
 Obviously, you won’t be able to travel overseas, but you’ll be able to create different memories.
 With road trips, you get to set the pace and itinerary so you can stop wherever you want.
 Get the kids involved by having them pick some things that they want to see, so they always have something to look forward to.

 Book a tour